yk-liu/yk-liu.github.io/_posts/2018-08-20-Vectors-and-One-Forms-on-Manifold/2018-08-20-Vectors-and-One-Forms-on-Manifold.md

 Most of the textbooks just tell you to assign to each vector $V=V^\mu\uvec e_\mu$ an operator $\op V=V^\mu \Partial{}{x^\mu}$ .
 This makes writers happier for there is no further explanation needed - it's just a definition.

-### How they came up with it?
+### How did they come up with it?

-Of all the things on a manifold, why did mathematicians chose differential operators?
+Of all the things on a manifold, why did mathematicians choose differential operators?

 **Because the word "tangent" cries for taking derivatives**.